vsoch/vsoch.github.io/_posts/2019/2019-06-14-github-org-search.md

 And guess what, I showed you the more complicated version first!
-You can totally skip the GitHub API, and parsing data.json files entirely if you just want to add search to a single respository's site.
+You can totally skip the GitHub API, and parsing data.json files entirely if you just want to add search to a single repository's site.
 For example, in the process of designing this, I added a [simple search page](https://us-rse.org/search/) to us-rse.org.
 And if you look at the [template](https://github.com/USRSE/usrse.github.io/blob/master/pages/search.html) that renders it, you'll notice we are writing the data object directly into the page.